Edison Mall: 1960s-1974: Planning, construction, and early years

+1974-1980s: Expansion

 The mall was renovated in 1977, and the three anchors were expanded within the decade.
 Maas Brothers added additional space to the back of their store in 1974, and Sears doubled the size of their store in 1977.
 JCPenney added a second floor to their store in 1979.

 The mall underwent its first major expansion in 1979.
 This expansion was centered around a new fourth anchor, Miami-based Burdines, on the southeast corner.
-As the expansion was under construction, George Sanders sold the mall to Aster Properties.
-The Burdines store was a two-story building with the ability to add a third level if needed.
-The store opened on August 2, 1979, and it included a large warehouse-style atrium in the center, which was a unique design for Burdines at the time.
+Burdines had been considering four possible locations for a store in Fort Myers in the 1970s and one of the considered locations was at a large regional mall proposed by the Edward J. DeBartolo Corporation to be located at US 41 and Daniels Road (this mall was never built and is now partially the site of the Bell Tower Shops).
+Burdines ultimately selected the Edison Mall for its Fort Myers location and the store opened on August 2, 1979.
+The Burdines store was a two-story building with the ability to add a third level if needed, and it included a large warehouse-style atrium in the center (which was a unique design for Burdines at the time).
 New mall corridors were built from JCPenney to Burdines and from Burdines to Maas Brothers, giving Maas Brothers a second mall entrance.

-A food court was built near Sears in 1981.
+As the 1979 expansion was under construction, George Sanders sold the mall to Aster Properties, and a food court was built near Sears in 1981.

 The mall underwent an additional expansion in 1985.
 This expansion included additional mall space and a fifth anchor, Robinson's of Florida, the Florida division of California-based J.W.
 Robinsons.
-Robinson's only lasted two years before its Florida stores were sold to Maison Blanche, a New Orleans-based department store, in 1987.
+Robinson's only lasted two years before its Florida stores were sold to Maison Blanche, a New Orleans–based department store, in 1987.
 The store was officially rebranded as Maison Blanche on March 28, 1988.
 In August 1991, Maison Blanche sold its Edison Mall location and six others on the Gulf Coast of Florida to Dillard's which still operates at the mall today.
 Dillard's was expanded and remodeled in 1999.